 An agency has three mental health treatment teams and one IPS specialist.
 The specialist attends each team meeting and receives referrals from all three teams.
 Thirty percent of her caseload is from the first team, 30% from the second team, and 40% from the third team.
-The score for this item is 2 because the IPS specialist is attached to three or more teams.
+The score for this item is 3 because 70% of people on the IPS specialist's caseload are from two mental health treatment teams.

 An IPS specialist has eight people on his caseload from Team A, nine people from Team B, and two people from Team C. The score for this item is 4 because 89% of his caseload is from two teams.
 Calculate the score: Total people on caseload = 19.
-Number of people on Teams A and B = 17.
-17 divided by 19 = .89 or 89%.
+Number of people on Teams A and B = 17.17 divided by 19 = .89 or 89%.